-Understanding New York’s Child Victims and the Statute of Limitations
+Understanding the New York Child Victims Act and the NEW Statute of Limitations

 Children are vulnerable to exploitation and deception, especially under the supervision of a teacher or clergy member.
 Seeking justice from an abuser takes courage and trusted support.
 In the past, abused children had until their 23rd birthday to stand up and accuse their abuser in a civil lawsuit.